-Bitcoin Price in 2009: The Beginning
+Bitcoin Price in 2009: The Start

-Bitcoin Price in 2009: $0
+Price of 1 Bitcoin in 2009: $0

-On October 31st, 2008, the pseudonymous person or group known as Satoshi Nakamoto published the Bitcoin white paper.
+On October 31, 2008, the pseudonymous person or group known as Satoshi Nakamoto published the Bitcoin white paper.
 This paper introduced a peer-to-peer digital cash system based on a new form of distributed ledger technology called blockchain.

 For this reason and others, many suspect that Nakamoto created Bitcoin, at least in part, in response to the way the events of those years played out.
-Bitcoin is a decentralized cryptocurrency sent over a peer-to-peer network that allows people and organizations to bypass legacy financial institutions.

 Bitcoin Price in 2011: The Surge Pt.
 1

-Bitcoin Price in 2011: $1 – $30
+Price of 1 Bitcoin in 2011: $1 – $30

 The Bitcoin price in 2009 was barely above zero.
 Real adoption of Bitcoin began to take place about two years later, and a major Bitcoin price surge happened for the first time.